raspy135/Qun-synthesizer/README.md

 	* It is likely because of a ground loop.
 Use separated power supply.

-* I hear noise but I don’t connect anything to line in.
+* I hear noise but I haven't got anything connected to the line in.
 	* Toggle MIC/LINE select (in Prm:System), set to Line in.
 	* Toggle Line THRU to off.
 	* Initialize a preset.